rngoodman/ShortSeeker/README.md

 ```

 - `--use-conda` is essential and means that all the required packages will be downloaded and installed through conda without you having to do it yourself.
 - `—cores` dictates the amount of threads or cores you want to give to the pipeline to run the task.
 This example uses a modest 4 but use more if your computer can take it.
-Generally the more cores you give the pipeline the less time it will take to complete.
+Generally, the more cores you give the pipeline the less time it will take to complete.

 ### Output